jaokim/jaokim.github.io/fatal_error.md

 There you are, relaxing and enjoying a game of Minecraft, and suddenly "A fatal error has been detected by the Java Runtime Environment"!

 # Fatal errors in Java applications
-A fatal error can be caused by any Java application.
+A [fatal error can be caused by any Java application][1].
 Trying to find a solution you want to look in the generated hs_err file.

 <pre><code>